 Because treatment is usually a binary variable, the propensity score is often estimated using a logistic regression model.
 Participation in treatment is regressed on various covariates.
 The accuracy of the logistic regression in removing the confounding in the data can be tested.
 The propensity score, whether used to match, weight, or stratify the data, should make the rate of occurrence of the covariates among treated and untreated patients the same.
 It is important to verify that covariates are, in fact, balanced after the use of propensity scores.
 For example, the analyst could verify that in strata of subjects with the same propensity score, the distribution of measured covariates will be the same in treated and untreated patients.
 Or, he could verify that after matching on propensity scores, treated and untreated groups have the same rate of measured covariates.

 After weighting the patients using the inverse propensity scoring, treated and untreated groups should have the same rate of covariates.
 Typically, a statistician starts with a logistic regression, with a linear model of all covariates predicting participation in treatment.
 If a test indicates that some variables remain out of balance, interaction terms with the variable are introduced and the process repeated until treated or untreated groups do not differ in any covariates.
-These tests can and should be done, as linear models of propensity scores may fail to balance the data.
+These tests can, and should, be done as linear models of propensity scores may fail to balance the data.
 Austin (2011, 413) provides a succinct description of the iterative process involved:

 [INSERT BLOCK QUOTE]